tom192180/Thesis_sourcecode/README.md

 For the case study, the source data can been seen in the following link: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset?select=diabetesbinary5050splithealthindicatorsBRFSS2015.csv

-The file we used is called 'diabetes _ binary _ 5050split _ health _ indicators _ BRFSS2015.csv'.
+There are 3 files and the file we used is called 'diabetes _ binary _ 5050split _ health _ indicators _ BRFSS2015.csv'.

 # Citation